News · · 20 min read

 • Estimated costs and available payment plans.

-• What you can expect throughout the bankruptcy process.
+• What you can expect throughout the process.

 • Assess Communication Style: Observe how the lawyer communicates.
 Are they clear and responsive?
 Do they take the time to address your concerns thoroughly?